mannypaeza/mannypaeza.github.io/README.md

 ## Personal
 ------
 In my free time, I enjoy playing chess, solving logic puzzles, reading novels, engaging with the Arts (Art Galleries, Operas, Philharmonics, etc.), and watching Bayern Munich.
-I have recently gotten into studying at various cafes around the world.
+I also study at various cafes in New York City.
 I also speak English, Deutsch, Français, Español, and 한국어.